 Data collection method

 Data were recorded in Excel spreadsheets.
-Statistical analysis, interaction patterns among categories and attributes, tables and charts were compited using R and RStudio.
-The R code used to produce the statistics and graphs presented in this thesis are openly available online at https://doi.org/…
+Statistical analysis, interaction patterns among categories and attributes, tables and charts were computed using R and RStudio.
+The R code used to produce the statistics and graphs presented in this thesis are openly available online at https://doi.org/10.17605/OSF.IO/7B5QD

 Raw materials